From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Limitations

 \section{Limitations}

 \paragraph{Scope of methods and models studied.} This paper is a methodology paper rather than a benchmark race, and our experiments intentionally focus on simple, transparent model classes (ridge regression and autoregressive variants) to isolate evaluation effects.
 As a result, we do not claim that the specific optimal representation dimensionalities or history lengths we observed will transfer unchanged to other datasets, tasks, or model families.
 We leave such line of work~\cite{v-ganesan-etal-2021-empirical, singh-etal-2025-systematic} to future works.
 More expressive sequential architectures, additional modalities, or alternative training objectives may change absolute performance~\cite{matero-etal-2021-melt-message, rao-etal-2025-whispa}, but the core risk we highlight—that convenient independence-assumed evaluation can reward reliance on source-specific regularities and fail under shifted regimes—has been observed broadly in ML under distribution shift and shortcut learning \citep{koh-etal-2021-wilds,geirhos-etal-2020-shortcut}.
+Evaluating modern instruction-tuned LLMs under the same target-aligned splits is an immediate open direction; we note that the statistical leakage risk applies equally or more acutely to over-parameterized models capable of memorizing user-specific behavioral patterns.
 Finally, we study one clinical endpoint (daily PCL) as a concrete case; extending this framework to other outcomes (e.g., functional impairment, treatment response) and to other longitudinal NLP settings is an important direction for future work.

 \paragraph{Dataset- and measurement-specific constraints.} Our empirical demonstrations are grounded in a single intensive longitudinal cohort (PTSD-STOP) with daily self-reports and diary entries, which enables the methodological analyses we pursue but also constrains external validity.
 First, the cohort’s demographics and recruitment context (a clinically monitored trauma-exposed population) may not represent other clinical groups or the general population, and prior work has cautioned that clinical NLP systems can inherit and amplify such representational skews if generalization targets and subgroup performance are not made explicit \citep{bear-dont-walk-etal-2022-ethics-clinical-nlp,obermeyer-etal-2019-racial-bias}.
 Second, intensive longitudinal data are rarely missing-at-random: adherence varies over time and across individuals, and missingness mechanisms can bias both modeling and evaluation if not carefully characterized \citep{shiffman-etal-2008-ema,stone-etal-2023-ema-pressing-issues,heron-etal-2017-ema-youth}.
 Third, we rely on automatic speech recognition to obtain transcripts; transcription errors and diarization artifacts can introduce additional noise that may differentially affect within-person versus between-person signals, and should be treated as part of the measurement process rather than ignored \citep{shiffman-etal-2008-ema,stone-etal-2023-ema-pressing-issues}.